Decide where your marriage is headed.

 1. Keep the status quo and make no decisions for now.

-2. Separate if you haven’t already and ultimately divorce.
+2. Separate (if you haven’t already) and ultimately divorce.

 We won’t be trying to solve the problems in your marriage during this process; therefore, there are no interventions for the problems.
 You are only trying to determine if the problems are solvable.
-Don’t expect your marriage to change during this time.
+Don’t expect your relationship to change during this time.
 We aren’t sure yet if it can be changed!

 A discernment counselor is equipped to hear both your and your spouse’s points of view and to give feedback accordingly.
 You both want to be as informed as possible before deciding on how to move forward in one of the biggest decisions of your life.

-I can help you get there.
+I can lead you there.

 Discernment Counseling Is a Good Fit If…